-* Access Codes for Glacier Tax Prep Will Be Made Available in March, 2016*
+* Access Codes for Glacier Tax Prep Will Be Made Available on March 1st 2016*

 How do I use Glacier Tax Prep?

 In order to use the software, you must first be issued a Glacier Tax Prep access code by International Student & Scholar Services.
 You must go to OrgSync and fill out the request form to be issued an access code.
-Walk-ins will not be issued a code.
+The form will be available on February 26, 2016.
+Walk-ins or email requests will not be issued a code.
 Once you have submitted the request form, the Assistant Director of International Student & Scholar Services will then contact you with your personalized code.
 Do not share your code with anyone else as each individual will be issued a separate code.
+The codes will be available March 1st, 2016.

 You will need to create a UserID and Password when you log on for the first time.
 Do not forget this information so you can access GTP later in a future year.
 If you used GTP last year, use the same user ID and password as last year.